Azelphur/PokemonGo-CalcyIV-Renamer/README.md

 This script essentially blindly sends touch events to your phone.
 If a popup appears over where the script thinks a button is, or if your phone lags, it can do unintended things.
 Please keep an eye on your phone while it is running.
 If it transfers your shiny 100% dragonite, it's because you weren't watching it.

 # Usage
-Simply download the files, and run `python ivcheck.py`, the script depends on python-pillow, so be sure to install it.
+Simply download the files, edit config.yaml for your phone, and run `python ivcheck.py`.
+Make sure you are using Python >= 3.5.

 # (probably) FAQ
 * It's going too fast for my phone